 Benchmark scores provide a manageable starting point for reviewing and understanding CCSSE data.
 One way to dig more deeply into the benchmark scores is to analyze those items that contribute to the overall benchmark score.
-This section features the five items across all benchmarks (excluding those for which means are not calculated) on which the college scored highest and the five items on which the college scored lowest in comparison to the 2012 CCSSE Cohort.
+This section features the five items across all benchmarks (excluding those for which means are not calculated) on which the college scored highest and the five items on which the college scored lowest relative to the 2013 CCSSE Cohort.

-The items highlighted on pages 4 and 5 reflect the largest differences in mean scores between the institution and the the 2012 CCSSE Cohort.
+The items highlighted on pages 4 and 5 reflect the largest differences in mean scores between the institution and the the 2013 CCSSE Cohort.
 While examining these data, keep in mind that the selected items may not be those that are most closely aligned with the college's goals; thus, it is important to review all institutional reports on the CCSSE online reporting system at www.cccse.org.

-Figure 3 displays the aggregated frequencies for the items on which the college performed most favorably compared with the 2012 CCSSE Cohort.
-For instance, 34.8% of Florida State College at Jacksonville students, compared with 30.6% of other students in the cohort, responded often or very often on item 4b.
+Figure 3 displays the aggregated frequencies for the items on which the college performed most favorably relative to the 2013 CCSSE Cohort.
+For instance, 36.8% of Florida State College at Jacksonville students, compared with 31.1% of other students in the cohort, responded often or very often on item 4b.
+It is important to note that some colleges' highest scores might be lower than the cohort mean.